-Indian cauliflower and potato curry is a great vegetarian main as well as a zippy side dish.
+Indian cauliflower and potato curry is a great vegetarian main, as well as a spicy, savoury side dish.
 I’ve seen some gorgeous cauliflower this season, so I perfected this traditional dish and have been making it nonstop.
-The leftovers are a bonus: I turn them into an amazing Aloo Gobi Soup.
+The leftovers are a bonus: I turn them into amazing Aloo Gobi Soup.

 2 tsp (5 mL) kosher salt